Using the IVAR shelves I made a freestanding bike rack for two bikes.

 - IKEA bed slats

-Beginning with Ivar 89 inch tall sides, a couple of 17 inch shelves and a large Observator cross brace, I assembled the shelves taking special care to ensure the frame was square.
+Beginning with IVAR 89 inch tall side units, a couple of 17 inch shelves and a large OBSERVATÖR cross brace, I assembled the shelves taking special care to ensure the frame was square.

 Since the bikes would sit on the front of the unit they would tend to make the shelves tip over.
 So, I took some old IKEA bed slats provided by a friend and mounted two of them on the bottom of the unit extending past the front edge for extra support.

 Next, I took my first bike, found the balance point, and centered it in front of the shelves.

 I carefully determined where supports should go to hold the bike (without denting or chafing the cables), marked the position, and fixed two more bed slats in place.